Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

 \item \multi uses sum of edge multiplicities as anomaly score.
 We tried other simple statistics, e.g., \#nodes, \#edges, their sum/product, which do not perform well.

 \ceit

-\textbf{Measures}: Based on the ranking of graphs by anomaly score, we measure Precision at top-$k$ for $k=\{10,100,1000\}$, and also report Area Under ROC Curve (AUC) and Average Precision (AP) that is the area under the precision-recall curve.
+\textbf{Performance measures}: Based on the ranking of graphs by anomaly score, we measure Precision at top-$k$ for $k=\{10,100,1000\}$, and also report Area Under ROC Curve (AUC) and Average Precision (AP) that is the area under the precision-recall curve.
+Since most of the methods, including \method, are deterministic, we run most of the methods once and report all the measures.
+For Graph2Vec and Deep Graph Kernel with some randomization, we also run multiple times to check the consistency of performance.
+Additionally, for those with hyper-parameters, we use the default settings from the corresponding publicly available source codes.